14 tricks shops don't want you to know

-A shop's job is to make money, and there's nowt wrong with that, but our job is to keep it in our pockets.
-So to help redress the balance, we've 15 things shops don't want you to know – many are insider secrets divulged by shop workers.
+A shop's job is to make money, and there's nowt wrong with that, but our job is to keep it in your pockets.
+So to help redress the balance, we've 14 things shops don't want you to know – many are insider secrets divulged by shop workers.

 Whether it's hidden codes on price tags that reveal if things'll be on sale shortly, abandoning shopping baskets to score discounts or haggling via online help chats, often ways to save are hidden.

-Decipher hidden discount codes on store price tags
+Decipher hidden discount codes on price tags at Next and more

 Store tags can be a hidden information treasure trove.
 In preparation for sales, shop staff scribble numbers, letters or dots on price tags.
 If you spot these mysterious markings on a full-price item you want to buy, hold off – they often mean the item's about to be reduced.

 We've spotted this particular system widely used at Next, but MoneySavers and retail insiders tell us others, including Monsoon and River Island, do the same.

 Here's what to look for and how to make sense of the shop workers' notes, so you can get a head-start before the sales officially begin.

 Some typical Next codes are B14, G4, P7, OB9 and S13.
 Ignore the letters, which seem to relate to where sale items are to be located in store, and you're left with a number – that's generally the price this item's going down to.